ScopeMediaInc/java-similarsearch-demo/README.md

 java-similarsearch-demo
 =============================

-A simple java example showing how the Scope Java SDK is used
+A simple java example showing how the ScopeAI API and Java SDK is used

 Installation
 ------------
 * Clone or download this repo and open the project in your favourite IDE

 If you want to use our Java SDK (recommended), need to do the following two steps:
-* Clone or download Java SDK at https://github.com/ScopeMediaInc/scopecheck-sdk-java
+* Clone or download Java SDK at https://github.com/ScopeMediaInc/scopeai-sdk-java
 * install it to your local repository with 'gradle install'

 Usage